Parallel Parking Reference Points – Driving Test Tips

 At this point now, the rear wheel will be very close to the kerb so you just want the front of the car to swing round to the left parallel to the kerb.

-Steer full right lock just as you begin moving slowly backwards.
+Steer two turns to the right just as you begin moving slowly backwards.
 Steer immediately and as quickly as possible as you may risk the rear wheel hitting the kerb.

 The final reference point is to use the left door mirror and wait for the kerb and the side of the car to become parallel with each other as shown in the diagram.
 Just as you see they are nearly parallel, steer one turn to the left to straighten the wheels and stop the car.